Mechanical engineer by trade. AI developer by obsession.

 Teaching Myself to Code

 So I started small.
-Python scripts to automate my own calculations.
-Excel macros that saved hours per week.
+Python scripts to automate my own CAD workflows and calculations.
+Macros that generated drawing templates and BOMs in minutes instead of hours.
 Nothing fancy—just tools that solved my problems.

 But those scripts became web applications.
 Those applications led me to React, then Next.js, then full-stack development.
 And when large language models emerged, I saw immediately what they could do for engineering workflows.